not-napoleon/exotic-plant/content/garden/on assuming malice.md

 ---
-title: "On the assumption of malice"
+title: "On the Assumption of Malice"
 date: 2022-12-11
 lastmod: 2022-12-11
 draft: false